openshift/enhancements/enhancements/installer/cluster-api-based-installations.md

 - To provide a common experience across platforms for users and `openshift-install` developers
 - To be backwards compatible and fully satisfy the requirements of install-config type APIs.
+  - To document for end users differences in infrastructure created for each cloud provider.
+    Example: on AWS we are expecting there to be additional security groups used, rather than 1 per worker and 1 per master, each machine will be a member of multiple security groups which add permissions based on their roles (node, master, load balancer, most machines will be in 2 of these).
 - To keep the user experience for day-zero operations unchanged or improved.
-- To not require any new runtime dependencies.
+- To not require any new runtime dependencies (e.g. containers).
 - To maintain compatibility for hive, particularly regarding `destroy` functionality

 ### Non-Goals / Future work